psychemedia/storytelling-notes/tom_tit_tot.md

 In the intervening years, the tale was picked up by Edward Clodd, who included it in *The Philosophy of Rumpelstiltskin*, a paper "read before the Folklore Society, 26th February, 1889" and published in *The Folk-Lore Journal*, Vol. 7, No. 2, 1889, [pp. 135-163](https://archive.org/details/bub_gb_8PMRAAAAYAAJ/page/134/mode/2up).

 From that source, the tale of *Tom Tit Tot* then seems to have made its way into Joseph Jacobs' *English Fairy Tales* (1899).

 *Neil Philip also notes that Mrs. Thomas took umbrage at Jacobs' use of the tale "without payment or acknowledgement" in a letter to *The Times*.
-Certainly, Jacobs' note to the sotry bears no mention of her as the collector.*
+Certainly, Jacobs' note to the story bears no mention of her as the collector.*

 ```{admonition} Jacobs, notes, 1899
 :class: dropdown